rohank07/PlantsVsZombies/PlantsVsZombies/README.md

 The goal of this milestone is to create the implementations of the save/load onto the game as well as add a game builder to the game.
 The team was able to complete the pre-mentioned requirements.

 Change Log:
-Milestone 4: Implemented the plantsvszombies project using the MVC design pattern (GUI) and implemented new plants and zombie classes aswell as an save/load.
+Implemented the plantsvszombies project using the MVC design pattern (GUI) and implemented new plants and zombie classes aswell as an save/load.
 This also included creating a test package which retains all the tests for our model side.
 Moreover we added a higher experience level by adding pictures instead of letters to represent zombies and plants.

 Design Decisions/Reflections: Certain design decisions were made and these are mentioned in the class descriptions.
 A note for users is that there may be some levels that we made challenging (Level: Hard) in order to give the users a fun experience.

-Next Steps:
-Submit our final project on culearn!

 Included Files: